EmCat2000/manual/07-object-oriented-programming-with-sprites/index.md

 the word “clones” to describe the children rather than “copies.”)
 These are *temporary* clones\index{temporary clone}.
 They are automatically deleted when the user presses either the green flag or the red stop sign.
-In Scratch 2.0 and later, all clones\index{clone:temporary} are temporary.
+In Scratch 2.0 and later, all clones\index{clone!emporary} are temporary.

 The other kind of situation is what happens when you want